MOSCOW BLOG: The freedom of the press is under attack in both the east and the west

 Russia

-Things are not much better in Russia where the state long since dominates the television business by owning all of the top five stations.
-The biggest privately owned station, STS is an entertainment channel and told bne IntelliNews in off the record remarks a few years ago that it simply wouldn't broadcast political content as “it’s not worth it.”
+Things are not much better in Russia, where the state long since has dominated the television business by owning all of the top five stations.
+The biggest privately owned station, STS, is an entertainment channel and told bne IntelliNews in off-the-record remarks a few years ago that it simply wouldn't broadcast political content, as “it’s not worth it.”

-Russia’s English language broadcaster RT comes for a lot of criticism as it regularly is pressed into service in crisis times to purposely muddy the waters and make a story so confused that blame is hard to attribute.
+Russia’s English language broadcaster RT comes in for a lot of criticism as it regularly is pressed into service in crisis times to purposely muddy the waters and make a story so confused that blame is hard to attribute.
 I personally have been asked to appear on the channel and then disinvited when I was screened by a producer and found to hold the “wrong views”.
-On another occasion when I did appear on the evening news and was told I would be on for 5mins talking about the German-Russian vaccine data row, I was cut off after about 30 seconds when I began to talk about the suspected doctoring of Sputnik vaccine data in the scientific reporting.
+On another occasion when I did appear on the evening news and was told I would be on for 5 mins talking about the German-Russian vaccine data row, I was cut off after about 30 seconds when I began to talk about the suspected doctoring of Sputnik vaccine data in the scientific reporting.

-The Russian state TV news shows are infinitely worse as they deliberately broadcast disinformation when the situation calls for it.
+The Russian state TV news shows are infinitely worse, as they deliberately broadcast disinformation when the situation calls for it.
 After ignoring him for years, a comprehensive smear campaign was launched against Navalny after he returned to Russia in January.

-But again this can be set against the US Fox news which is no less biased and also blatantly guilty of political bias, disinformation and muddying the waters when the agenda calls for it – a point not lost on the Kremlin.
+But again, this can be set against the US Fox news, which is no less biased and also blatantly guilty of political bias, disinformation and muddying the waters when the agenda calls for it – a point not lost on the Kremlin.

-The newspaper business in Russia is much more vibrant and independent with many titles openly criticising the government, but the screws have been turning there too.
-First the first big foray into curbing print press freedoms began with a law that capped foreign ownership of media in Russia to 20% that was introduced in October 2014 that, among other things, forced the Financial Times and the Wall Street Journal to sell their shares in Vedomosti, a runaway success investment and the most respected newspaper in the country.
+The newspaper business in Russia is much more vibrant and independent, with many titles openly criticising the government, but the screws have been turning there too.
+The first big foray into curbing print press freedoms began with a law that capped foreign ownership of media in Russia to 20% which was introduced in October 2014 and that, among other things, forced the Financial Times and the Wall Street Journal to sell their shares in Vedomosti, a runaway success investment and the most respected newspaper in the country.

-Since then Vedomosti has been under constant attack and was taken over last year by structures associated with the Kremlin as the paper continued to be openly critical of the Kremlin.
+Since then, Vedomosti has been under constant attack and was taken over last year by structures associated with the Kremlin as the paper continued to be openly critical of the Kremlin.
 The staff walked out and set up a rival news outlet called VTimes that has been trying to get on its financial feet this year.

-Then two weeks ago in short order both VTimes.ru and Meduza.io, another highly acclaimed independent online news service that is also holding the government to account, have been branded “foreign agents” by the Russian authorities.
+Then two weeks ago in short order both VTimes.ru and Meduza.io, another highly acclaimed independent online news service that is also holding the government to account, were branded “foreign agents” by the Russian authorities.

 The label means they have to start their stories with a disclaimer declaring they are a foreign funded organisation in a font twice as big as their normal font.
-Both have received grants from abroad, but Meduza mostly funds itself with advertising from companies interested in its liberal 13mn-strong middle class audience but which took to the hills once the publication was designated a foreign agent.
+Both have received grants from abroad, but Meduza mostly funds itself through advertising from companies interested in its liberal 13mn-strong middle-class audience but which took to the hills once the publication was designated a foreign agent.

 And the rule that the publication has to preface all its published reporting and comment with the foreign agent disclaimer also applies to Twitter.
 As the disclaimer is over 200 characters long there is almost no space for any message, effectively taking Meduza off the channel where it had millions of followers.